 Made of soybean and brine, this paste is a byproduct of producing soy sauce.
 Some people eat it as-is, using it as a condiment for vegetables, while others prefer to use it as an ingredient in ssamjang, mixing the doenjang with garlic, sesame oil, and gochujang.

 Doenjang's flavor is salty, sour, and sweet, all at the same time, and it's fermented for at least six weeks, though often longer.
 It's an important component of the stew jjigae, which is often called doenjang jjigae.
+The package will keep for months in the refrigerator.

 04 of 05